carbon-io/carbond/docs/guide/collections.rst

     :start-after: pre-find-memCacheCounterAdvanced
     :end-before: post-find-memCacheCounterAdvanced

+.. _queryability-for-custom-collections:

+Note, it may seem odd that there is no ``query`` parameter (not to be confused with the query string component of a URI) here.
+The reason for this is that :js:class:`~carbond.collections.Collection` implements the core abstraction for a generic REST like endpoint whereas the ability to query the objects in a collection (outside of lookup by ID, which is accomplished via the `*Object` variants) is highly specific to that collection and how its data is stored and organized. :js:class:`~carbond.mongodb.MongoDBCollection`, for example, does implement queries for the ``find``, ``update``, and ``remove`` operations, as you would expect.
+To implement queryability in a custom collection, an additional parameter can be added for the specific operation using :js:prop:`~carbond.collections.CollectionOperationConfig.additionalParameters` (see :ref:`collection-configuration`).
+This will be passed down to the handler via the ``options`` parameter.

 save
 ~~~~

+.. warning:: ``save`` is a dangerous operation and should be used with care as it
+             replaces **all** objects in a collection.

 The :js:func:`~carbond.collections.Collection.save` operation handler takes a list of
 objects whose ID properties have been populated by the client and replaces the